kraenhansen/wasm-io-2025-talk/pages/wasmer-attempt.md

 <!--
 [click] Wasmer is fast
+[click] The overhead of calling from JavaScript into Wasmer dominates runtime for small workloads.
-[click] JIT can be avoided, using specific Wasmer's backends [click] It's not fun for a TypeScript developer to maintain one side of a C-bridge.
+[click] AOT and JIT can be tuned, using specific Wasmer's backends [click] It's not fun for a TypeScript developer to maintain one side of a C-bridge.
 -->